Workstation

 A bit perplexed at this point I figure I have a pair of bad HD’s or bad HD BIOS.
 Newegg would not take back the HD’s, so I start working with Hitachi.
 I tried a firmware HD update, I RMA both HD’s and I still have the same issue.
 Hitachi sends me different model but slower HD and it works fine.
 So now I know there is something up with this model of HD.

-It was like the computer gods had finally shone down on me from above – halle-freaking-lujah…..
+It felt like the computer gods had finally shone down on me from above and preformed a PC miracle – hallelujah.
+5 plus months of troubleshooting and I finally have a solution.

 Here are the overall symptoms….

-Windows 7 x64 Enterprise or Professional installer fails to load or complete the installation process
+Observation 1) Windows 7 x64 Enterprise or Professional the installer fails to load or fully complete OR, the installation does complete, but mouse movements are choppy, and then the system locks up or will not boot.

-Attaching the Hitachi HD to a booted system via USB the system will start to exhibit performance issues.
+Observation 2) When booting from a different drive I attach the new Hitachi HD to a booted system via USB, then the PC will start to exhibit performance issues.

 Here is what I found out….

-Any Combination of the following products will result in a failure….
+Any Combination of the following products will result with these symptoms.
 Change any one out and it works!

 1 x Gigabyte Z68XP-UD3 (Rev 1.0 and 1.3)